The Private Wealth & Private Client Review: United Kingdom

 |Higher rate||£45,001 to £150,000||40%||32.5%|

 Since 6 April 2018, the Scottish government has exercised its powers to vary the rate of tax for Scottish residents, introducing a 'starter' rate at 19 per cent and 'intermediate' rate at 21 per cent of tax between the basic and higher rates that apply to the rest of the UK.

 For the purposes of assessing the thresholds, total income is calculated and assessed first, with the thresholds for capital gains tax being calculated in addition to income.

 The remittance basis

-Domicile is a concept of UK law that seeks to identify an individual's 'home'.
-Every person acquires a domicile of origin at their birth, usually the domicile of their father when they were born.
+Domicile is a concept of UK law that seeks to identify an individual's home.
+Every person acquires a domicile of origin at his or her birth, usually the domicile of his or her father when he or she was born.
 A domicile of origin can be replaced by a domicile of choice in another jurisdiction if the individual moves to that jurisdiction and decides to remain there permanently or indefinitely.
 In determining whether a domicile of choice has been acquired, the individual's intention is key, and it is possible to remain resident in a jurisdiction for many years without becoming domiciled there.

 Since 2010, a number of changes have been introduced to seek to make the United Kingdom's tax system simpler and fairer.
 In 2015, it was announced that non-domiciled individuals resident in the UK for more than 15 years would no longer be able to claim the remittance basis.
 These rules were due to be implemented from April 2017.

-In response to this, a new statutory test was introduced on 6 April 2013, which seeks to provide a strict day-count test to determine whether an individual is resident in the United Kingdom.
+In response to this, a statutory test was introduced on 6 April 2013 that seeks to provide a strict day-count test to determine whether an individual is resident in the United Kingdom.
 The number of days that will determine whether an individual is resident will depend on five potential ties to the United Kingdom: